GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Of the many forms of false culture, a premature converse with abstractions is perhaps the most likely to prove fatal to the growth of a masculine vigour of intellect.
+> ### The ratio of time spent reading versus writing is well over 10 to 1.
+We are constantly reading old code as part of the effort to write new code.
 >
-> ~ *George Boole*
+> ~ *Robert C. Martin*

 ---
 ## 🏎 Quick Facts